-The Group also has concentration of credit risk from finance leasing business as 17% (2012: 17%) and 44% (2012: 60%) of the total finance lease receivables was due from the Group's largest finance lease borrower and the five largest finance lease borrowers, respectively.
+The Group also has concentration of credit risk from finance leasing business as 20% (2013: 17%) and 53% (2013: 44%) of the total finance lease receivables was due from the Group's largest finance lease borrower and the five largest finance lease borrowers, respectively.
 The Group's five largest finance lease borrowers are spread across diverse industries such as airline and manufacturing industries.
-Of the five largest finance lease borrowers, two of them are listed companies in Mainland China or group companies of listed companies in Mainland China.
-Over 90% (2012: 77%) of the finance lease customers have good repayment history with no record of late payment.
+Of the five largest finance lease borrowers, two (2013: two) of them are listed companies in Mainland China or group companies of listed companies in Mainland China.
+Over 67% (2013: 90%) of balance of the finance lease customers have good repayment history with no record of late payment.
+For those finance lease customers with late payment, the management of the Group has delegated a team to monitor the level of exposure to ensure that follow up actions and/or corrective actions and/or legal actions are taken promptly to lower the risk exposure or to recover the overdue balances.
+Furthermore, the Group would negotiate with certain finance lease customers with late payment by means of debt restructuring, to recover the overdue debts by instalments.